Selenite-GEOS/advanced-interface/README.md

 It is part of Selenite, a project to develop a suite of tools for using [GEOS](https://github.com/GEOS-DEV/GEOS).

 ## Usage
 The app can be accessed at this url : [https://selenite-geos.github.io/advanced-interface](https://selenite-geos.github.io/advanced-interface/).

+> If you encounter whole page crashes, you can try to update your brower.

 The app is also available as a standalone executable for Windows, MacOS and Linux.
 You can download the latest release from the [releases page](https://github.com/ShaitanLyss/selenite-geos-graph-editor/releases).